 - Blood sugar levels aren’t over the recommended targets

 - Disbelief in diagnosis or have been told they are borderline

 *This is obviously not an exhaustive list as there could be many varying factors in the reasons why each individual has concerns over starting medication for gestational diabetes, but these are the most common reasons we have seen in our support group

-Without a shadow of doubt, the number 1 reason we see ladies say they are reluctant to start medication is because they have been advised or have heard that they will not be able to have a spontaneous birth if they are taking medication for gestational diabetes and it will mean a consultant led birth, being induced at an earlier gestation.
+Without a shadow of a doubt, the number 1 reason we see mothers say they are reluctant to start medication is that it will impact their birth choices.
+That they have been advised or have heard that they will not be able to have a spontaneous or natural birth if they are taking medication or insulin for gestational diabetes, and it will mean a consultant-led birth at a hospital, being induced at an earlier gestation.